Choose your programme

 Special activities are organised to foster closer relationship among local students, international students and staff members.
 These include city tours, excursions, barbecue gatherings, festive get-togethers, and Sports Carnival.
 The highlight of the year is the International Students’ Day, which is normally held during the month of August/September.
 These activities are meant to expose international students to the Malaysian and Asian culture.

 Rules and regulations for foreign students at HELP

-- Foreign students who have already obtained a social visit pass from their own countries or those who are holding other passes (e.g. Dependent Pass, Work Permit, Student Pass from other Colleges) are still required to apply for a student pass through HELP University and HELP Academy, HELP College of Arts and Technology.
+- Foreign students who have already obtained a social visit pass from their own countries or those who are holding other passes (e.g. Dependent Pass, Work Permit, Student Pass from other Colleges) are still required to apply for a student pass through HELP University and HELP Academy.

 - Students who need to renew their student pass have to apply to the International Student Services Department (ISSD) three months in advance before the expiry date.
 It is the students’ responsibility to ensure that the Student Pass is valid and to submit all the required documents on time to renew the Student Pass.

 - Foreign students must attend classes regularly.
 Absence from class for more than three (3) days must be substantiated with a medical certificate.

 - In order to renew student pass, student must maintain minimum of 80% attendance for all subjects enrolled as well as maintain CGPA of 2.0/4.0.

 - Foreign students who leave the state or country for holidays or for any other purpose must inform the International Student Services Department of their contact address or telephone number where they can be reached in case of emergency.